B2MSolutions/node-quadtree/README.md

 	};

 	var precision = 8;
-	var encoded = quadtree.encode(coordinate, precision);
+	var encoded = quadtree.encode(coordinate, precision); // returns "23323322"

-	var decoded = quadtree.decode(encoded);
+	var decoded = quadtree.decode(encoded); // returns { origin: { lng: -27.421875, lat: -89.6484375 }, error: { lng: 0.703125, lat: 0.3515625 } }

+	var neighbour = quadtree.neighbour(encoded, 1, 1); // returns "23323321"

-	var boundingBox = quadtree.bbox(decoded.origin);
+	var boundingBox = quadtree.bbox(encoded); // returns { minlng:-28.125, minlat: -90, maxlng: -26.71875, maxlat: -89.296875 }

+	var enveloped = quadtree.envelop(boundingBox, precision); // returns ["23323322", "23323323", "23323320", "23323321"]

 ### quadtree.encode(coordinate, precision)
-Encodes a coordinate of the form _{ lng: -27.093364, lat: -109.367523 }_ into a quadtree of the specified precision.
+Encodes a coordinate into a quadtree of the specified precision.

 ### quadtree.decode(quadtree)
-Decodes a quadtree of the form _'01122332'_ into an object of the form _{ origin: { lng: -27.093364, lat: -109.367523 }, error: { lng: 0.343, lat: 0.444 }}_.
+Decodes a quadtree into an origin and error.

 ### quadtree.neighbour(encoded, north, east)
 Finds the neighbour of the given quadtree, walking a number of tiles in the supplied direction.
-Use -1 to walk south or west one tile.

 ### quadtree.bbox(encoded)
 Returns the bounding box of the tile containing the supplied quadtree.

-The bounding box is returned in the following form: _{ minlng: -27.093364, minlat: -109.367523, maxlng: -27.093365, maxlat: -109.367525 }_
+### quadtree.envelop(bbox, precision)
+Returns an array of quadtrees that envelop the bbox at the supplied precision.

 ## Contributors
 Pair programmed by [Roy Lines](http://roylines.co.uk) and [James Bloomer](https://github.com/jamesbloomer).